 The plan will be equitable:

-- It will address the disproportionate burden of traffic fatalities and serious injuries on communities of concern, including people of color, low-income households, older adults and youth, people with disabilities, people with limited English proficiency, and households with limited vehicle access
+- It will address the disproportionate burden of traffic fatalities and serious injuries on people of color, low-income households, older adults and youth, people with disabilities, people with limited English proficiency, and households with limited vehicle access

-- It will prioritize filling gaps in infrastructure where those gaps contribute to fatalities and serious injuries, or limit the transportation options of communities of concern
+- It will prioritize filling gaps in infrastructure where those gaps contribute to fatalities and serious injuries, or limit the transportation options of low-income communities and communities of color.

 - It will not result in racial profiling